Why Cardio Matters: Fitness, Longevity, and What Most People Miss

 Lactate Clearance

-Lactate is a byproduct of metabolism—and it's not the villain it’s often made out to be.
+Lactate is a byproduct of metabolism.
+It's not a waste product and it's certainly not the villain it’s made out to be.
 Your body constantly produces and recycles lactate as a valuable fuel source.

 Your ability to clear and reuse lactate efficiently is a marker of a well-trained aerobic system.
 Poor clearance = early fatigue.
 Good clearance = go longer, recover faster.